 Probiotic supplements can be a good choice for those with anxiety or depression (and for good gut health in general), but exactly which supplements work best is up in the air.
-I’ve had good luck with Bio-Kult Probiotic Capsules.
+I take Bio-Kult Probiotic Capsules.

 Omega-3 fatty acids, specifically the DHA (docosahexaenoic acid) type found in seafood like salmon, tuna, halibut, rainbow trout, and shrimp, seem to be helpful to people with depression.

 The membranes of brain cells are partially made from omega-3 fatty acids, so keeping your levels up encourages maximum cognitive and behavioral functioning along with a cheery mood.
 Seafood also has lots of B12, which is thought to be important in brain and mental health.